snovvcrash/usbrip/README.md

 Description
 ==========

 **usbrip** is a small piece of software written in pure Python 3 (using some external modules, see [Dependencies/pip](#pip-packages)) which analyzes Linux log data (`journalctl` output or `/var/log/syslog*` and `/var/log/messages*` files, depending on the distro) for constructing USB event history tables.
-Such tables may contain the following columns: "Connected" (date & time), "User", "VID" (vendor ID), "PID" (product ID), "Product", "Manufacturer", "Serial Number", "Port" and "Disconnected" (date & time).
+Such tables may contain the following columns: "Connected" (date & time), "Host", "VID" (vendor ID), "PID" (product ID), "Product", "Manufacturer", "Serial Number", "Port" and "Disconnected" (date & time).

 Besides, it also can: